ONLINE HELP

 Timeout

 By default, all the FTP functions fail if the FTP server does not respond within 20 seconds.
-This timeout can be modified with FTPConnect when connecting to the FTP server.
+This time can be modified:

 Rights of users

-Only a user who has write rights on the FTP server can handle the files or the directories found on an FTP server.
-In most cases, no write rights are granted to the "anonymous" users.
+Only a user who has read rights on the FTP server can get information about the files or the directories located on an FTP server.
+In most cases, the read rights are granted to the "anonymous" users.

 Relative and absolute path